senior writer s plot structuring

 How Do You Structure a Story Plot?

 To structure your story plot, think of it as a thrilling rollercoaster ride.
 Start with a gripping inciting incident, build tension through rising action, reach a heart-stopping climax, and wrap up with a satisfying resolution.
+Each twist and turn should keep your readers on the edge of their seats, heightening anticipation and emotional investment.
+Characters should evolve naturally with the progression of the plot, facing obstacles that challenge their core beliefs.
+To master **how to create a compelling ending**, ensure it ties up key plot threads while leaving a lasting impression—whether through a surprise revelation or an emotionally resonant conclusion.

 What Are the 7 Steps in Writing an Outline?